-To all of you anime geeks out there, you know have a new way to watch some of your favorites.
-On Thursday, Amazon launched their new anime streaming service, Anime Strike, to its Prime members.
+To all of you anime geeks out there who have Anime Figures, follow your favorite anime religiously and are always looking for new series to watch; you now have a new way to watch some of your favorites.
+On Thursday, Amazon launched its new anime streaming service, Anime Strike, to its Prime members.
 The service launched with over 1,000 titles and Amazon promises to update every week.

 While Anime Strike is a part of Amazon’s Prime service, there is a separate charge for the anime service.
 On top of the yearly price for Prime, Anime Strike will cost you an extra $4.99 a month.
 There is a seven-day free trail to check out the selection Amazon has to offer.
 The $4.99 comes with ad-free streaming and tons of new and classic anime TV shows and movies.